Nameless, Texas: Nameless School and Cemetery in 20th Century

 R.W.
 Turner acquired land from P.T.
 Stroud in 1885 and Joseph Kauffman in 1886.
 From that property R.W.'s son, Bell Turner, deeded 1.5 acres to Travis County in 1906 for a "public free school and burial grounds and church purposes free to all denominations".
 In 1910 he then deeded another 1 acre for a total of 2.5 acres.
 This is the Travis County property on which today's Nameless School and Cemetery are located.

 By 1906, before the property was deeded to Travis County, there were already about 17 burials in the cemetery.
 One of the earliest was that of Joseph Kauffman's two year old son, Rudolf Kauffman, who died in 1884 before the property was sold to R.W.
 Turner.
 What began as a burial on Kauffman's property may have been the start of Nameless Cemetery.
 Neither deed from 1885 or 1886 call out a cemetery plot(s) when R.W.
 Turner acquired the properties.

-In 1936, the year of Texas' Centennial, a yearbook of rural public schools in Travis County was published named the The Defender 1936.
+In 1936, the year of Texas' Centennial, a yearbook of rural public schools in Travis County was published named The Defender 1936.
 It included historical background, photos of administrators and students, and other photos of school life, athletics, clubs, and activities.
 Fairview (today's Nameless School) was included.
 At the time of publication the history of the original donation and location of 1.5 acres by the Gray family for the first public school had been forgotten.
 The article write-up for Fairview in The Defender 1936 says "The Fairview School was founded many years ago.
 The exact date is unknown."
 The Defender 1936 mistakenly states the first school was on the same tract as the current Nameless School.
 The 1906 deed does reflect a school at that location, but not the first.
 The 1898-1902 Travis County road map also shows a school, this before the property was deeded to Travis County.
 When and why the first school location deeded by the Grays was abandoned is not known.
 This earlier school building at the site of the current Nameless School is likely the source of confusion as to it having been the first school.
 The brief write-up in The Defender 1936 provides a good snap-shot of the building in 1936, the teacher and some of the students.

 Nameless (Fairview) school closed in 1945 but remains the community's hub for gatherings today.
 Friends of Nameless School and Nameless/Fairview Cemetery Association work in coordination with Travis County to maintain the property.
 The property is listed as a Travis County Park.